You are currently browsing the category archive for the 'it's all my dad's fault' category.

 Or maybe not.
 Maybe when he sees me his little fish heart flutters and his fish face smiles and his little fish brain thinks, “Jesse!
 Damn, it’s good to see you again.”

-My name is jesse james and this website is just like me. read more about me
+My name is Jesse James and this website is just like me. read more about me